nedondev/JavaFX_Game_Server/README.md

 you must follow below steps.

->1. install mysql. and remember root password.
+>1.
+Install mysql. and remember root password.
 >
->2. set the password in logincontoller.
+>2.
+Download project from git. and place this project in C:\Users\username\workspace
 >
+>3.
+Set the password about databaseSystem password in Setting.sDatabaseSystemPassword.
+>
->3. build this server. (this server is optimized for https://github.com/jrcforever/JavaFX_Game_Client. so if you want to test this server. then I recommand you to install the client.)
+>4.
+Build this server. (this server is optimized for https://github.com/jrcforever/JavaFX_Game_Client. so if you want to test this server. then I recommand you to install the client.)

 <br></br>
 Demo 1.0.0v